fritzwill/tcp-pong-game/README.md

 ```
 $ ./netpong student02.cse.nd.edu 4000
 ```
-The pong game will then begin on both the host and challenger machine
+The pong game will then begin on both the Host and Challenger machine